 But what about those who are not in the same shoe as you?
 That is, people with no defined or specific reasons to choose one particular language to learn, but want to learn?

-Of all the reasons, a career in language and well-paying language jobs are some of the primary motivation for language enthusiasts.
+Of all the reasons, a career in language and well-paying language jobs are some of the primary motivations for language enthusiasts.
 Whether you wish to make a career as a translator or interpreter or interested in a position in embassies or perhaps foreign language teaching is your long-cherished dream.
 The possibilities can open up depending on your level of engagement with the language.

 People whose business operations or social interest cut across different facets of languages, client or customer base, or different regions?
 To this set of people, choosing what language to learn becomes an arduous task.
 Read along!